 A second Allen Marine boat arrived from Juneau to take the 57 passengers originally aboard the 143-foot vessel to Hidden Falls to allow troopers time to investigate.

-Cagle said of Adam, who was originally from California and worked for the Alaskan Dream Cruises for four seasons.
+Captain Adam was from California and worked for Alaskan Dream Cruises for four seasons.

 Officials have contacted Adam’s next of kin and his body will be transported to the State Medical Examiner’s Office in Anchorage for an autopsy.